Davis Projects for Peace

 Timetables for Proposals and Decisions

-- All students must submit a preliminary draft to Ms. Lyle Sheppard, Director of the International Programs at firstname.lastname@example.org by January 20.
-Final proposals submitted to the International Programs Office by February 1.
+- All students must submit proposals to Ms. Lyle Sheppard, Director of the International Programs at email@example.com by January 15.
+Proposals will be presented to the selection committee on February 1.

 - Recommended proposals determined and submitted by International Programs Office by February 10.